tbklang/documentation/docs/implementation/36-emit.md

 What we have here is some code which will extract the name of the variable being declared via `varDecInstr.varName` which is then used to lookup the parser node of type `Variable`.
-The `Variable` object contains information such as the variable's type and also if a variable assignment is attached to this declaration or not.
+The `Variable` object contains information such as the variable’s type and also if a variable assignment is attached to this declaration or not.

 TODO: Insert code regarding assignment checking